heig-vd-dai-course/heig-vd-dai-course/01-introduction-and-course-organization/PRESENTATION.md

 ## Course sequence

-1. Theoretical content that is meant to be short and concise
+1. Theoretical content that is meant to be short and concise (us)
-   - Maximum 30 minutes, quizzes to check your understanding
+   - Sessions of 20 minutes, dynamic and interactive
-2. Practical content where you do stuff
+2. Practical content where you do stuff (you)
    - You will be able to experiment the theoretical content
-3. Practical work
+3. Practical work (you)
    - The theoretical and practical content are meant to help you
-4. Feedback and discussions (very important to us)
+4. Feedback and discussions (all - very important to us)
-   - You will be able to give feedback and share your experience
+   - You will be able to give feedback and criticize the course

 ## Evaluation